nouran-Omar/NTI/README.md

 # 🛍️ LUXE - Luxury E-commerce Platform

-LUXE is a modern, responsive e-commerce website specializing in luxury fashion products.
-Built with pure HTML, CSS, and JavaScript, it offers a premium shopping experience with elegant design and smooth animations.
+ responsive e-commerce website specializing in luxury fashion products.
+Built with  HTML, CSS, and JavaScript, it offers a premium shopping experience with elegant design and smooth animations.

 ## ✨ Features